Freshnuts/fresh_bot/README.md

 # simple_bot:
 Demonstration of a simple botnet written in Python.<br>
 <br>
-"scan_drop.py" scans virtual network.
+"scan_drop.py" file scans virtual network.
 If it finds a node with ssh<br>
-service.
-It performs a dictionary attack.
-If successful, RCE directs<br>
+service it then performs a dictionary attack.
+If successful, script will<br>
-target to download a meterpreter reverse shell payload & execute it.<br>
+attmept to download a meterpreter reverse shell payload and execute it, then delete<br>
+it.
 Multiprocessing allows for multiple targets to connect to our handler<br>
 at once.<br>
 <br>
 <h3>Environment & Setup</h3>